Access and mobility

 The Multi Purpose Taxi Program provides a 50% discount on taxi fares (up to $60 per trip) for eligible people.
 The program aims to improve the accessibility of transport services for Victorians with a severe or permanent disability that significantly restricts their mobility and prevents them from independently accessing public transport.

-A green permit allows a permit holder to park in any regular parking bay for twice the amount of time indicated by the sign.
+A DT permit allows the permit holder, as the driver or passenger, to park in a standard parking bay for double the time on the parking sign.